The Boys Are Back in Town: Reception

-2012 Republican National Convention use
+Other uses

-At the 2012 Republican National Convention, the song was used to introduce then Vice-Presidential candidate Paul Ryan on stage.
+At the 2012 Republican National Convention, the song was used to introduce then vice-presidential candidate Paul Ryan on stage.
 This unauthorised use of the song caused controversy.
 Both Lynott's mother, Philomena Lynott, and Thin Lizzy lead guitarist Gorham criticised its use, suggesting that Lynott would not have wanted his music used for any political purpose, including endorsing politicians, and furthermore would likely have objected to the policies of Ryan and his running mate Mitt Romney.

+The song is played at most Irish rugby matches.
+It has also been used for trailers and TV spots to promote the Toy Story franchise.